 No prospective retailers for Art Place: Pax Liquor wants patrons for beer tasting – Part 1 focused on the Art Place at Fort Totten discussion during the ANC 5A “Special Monthly Meeting”.
 The other major agenda item was Pax Liquor, Inc. regarding a “Notice of Public Hearing”.
 Commissioner Lewis set the tone for this discussion by reminding the audience of the need to follow the proper guidelines to reach the proper outcome.
 Pax Liquor was represented by Mr. Ching Cho, filling in for Kevin Lee.
 Mr. Cho opened with a bow, before explaining why another liquor store was needed in the community.

 “My family have many years of experience, we don’t have any violations and will comply with ABRA (Alcoholic Beverage Regulation Administration) regulations.”
 “That’s it?” one concerned constituent commented.
 Mr. Cho elaborated a bit more to express the wine and beer tasting process distribution companies would bring to the store.
-The proposed hours of operation were set for 8 o’clock a.m. until midnight but Mr. Cho said 10 o’clock a.m. until 10 o’clock p.m. may be better community hours for operating a liquor store.
+The proposed hours of operation were set for 8 o’clock a.m. until midnight, but Mr. Cho said 10 o’clock a.m. until 10 o’clock p.m. may be better hours for operating a liquor store in the community.

 “I understand your concerns.
 I have children, a father, and mother,” said Mr. Cho.
 Commissioner Frank Wilds expressed that the community has been against a liquor license for over 25 years.
 “Since it’s 8:30, think we should vote right now,” suggested a constituent sitting on the front row.
 Chairman Edwards had to make sure he understood the motion regarding supporting or opposing the liquor store.
 The vote resulted in a unanimous decision to oppose the application for Pax Liquor, Inc. There have been 19 applications submitted for a liquor license in that community.